-ALL his friends had access to him: His correspondence with the Queen was not interrupted: His chaplains were restored, and he was allowed the use of the liturgy: His children were once allowed to visit him, and passed a few days at Caversham, where he then resided.
-He had not seen the Duke of Glocester, his youngest son, and the Princess Elizabeth, since he left London, at the commencement of the civil diforders; nor the Duke of York, fince he went to the Scotch army before Newark.
-No private man, unacquainted with the pleasures of a court, and the tumult of a camp, more passionately loved his family, than did this good Prince; and fuch an instance of indulgence in the army was extremely grateful to him.
-Cromwel, who was witness to the meeting of the royal family, confessed, that he never had been present at so tender a scene; and he extremely applauded the benignity, which displayed itself in the whole disposition and behaviour of Charles.
+All his friends had access to him: His coorespondence with the Queen was not interrupted: His chaplains were restored, and he was allowed the use of the liturgy: His children were once allowed to visit him, and passed a few days at Caversham, where he then resided †.
+He had not seen the Duke of Glocester, his youngest son, and the Princess Elizabeth, since he left London, at the commencement of the civil disorders; nor the Duke of York, since he went to the Scots army before Newark.
+No private man, unacquainted with the pleasures of a court, and the tumult of a camp, more passionately loved his family, than did this good Prince; and such an instance of indulgence in the army was extremely grateful to him.
+Cromwel, who was witness to the meeting of the royal samily, confessed, that he never had been present at so tender a scene; and he extremely applauded the benignity, which displayed itself in the whole disposition and behaviour of Charles.

-THAT artful politician, as well as the leaders of all parties, payed court to the King; and fortune, notwithstanding all his calamities, seemed again to smile upon him.
-The parliament, as a more respectful style than formerly; and invited him to reside at Richmond, and contribute his assistance to the settlement of the nation.
+That artful politician, as well as the leaders of all parties, payed court to the King; and fortune, notwithstanding all his calamities, seemed again to smile upon him.
+The parliament, as a fraid of his forming some accommodation with the army, spoke to him in a more respectful style than formerly; and invited him to reside at Richmond, and contribute his assistance to the settlement of the nation.
 All the chief officers treated him with great regard, and talked every where of restoring him to his just powers and prerogatives.
-In the public declarations of the army, the settlement of his revenue and authority was insisted on.
-The royalists, every where, entertained hopes of the restoration of monarchy; and the savour, which they universally bore the army, contributed very much to discourage the parliament, and to forward their submission.
+In the public declarations of the army, the settlement of his revenue and authority was insisted on ‡.
+The royalists, every where, entertained hopes of the restoration of monarchy; and the favour, which they universally bore the army, contributed very much to discourage the parliament, and to forward their submission.

-The King began to feel of what confequence he was.
-The more the national confusions increased, the more was he confident, that all parties would, at last, have recourse to his lawful authority, as the only remedy for the public disorders.
+THE King began to feel of what consequence he was.
+The more the national confusions increased, the more was he consident, that all parties would, at last, have recourse to his lawful authority, as the only remedy for the public disorders.
 You cannot be without me, said he, on several occasions: You cannot compose the nation but by my assistance.
-A people without government and without liberty, a parliament without authority, an army without a legal master: Distractions every where, terrors, oppressions, convulsions: From this scene of confusion, which could not long continue, all men, he hoped, would be brought to resect on that antient government, under which they and their ancestors had so long enjoyed happiness and tranquillity.
+A people without government and without liberty, a parliament without authority, an army without a legal master: Distractions every where, terrors, oppressions, convulsions: From this scene of confusion, which could not long continue, all men, he hoped, would be brought to restect on that antient government, under which they and their ancestors had so long enjoyed happiness and tranquillity.